Keenpoint/smart-circular/README.md

 ```

 If you want to replace every object 'x' of the JSON by a certain object 'y', and every object 'a' by 'b', pass array_of_elements_to_replace as [x, a] and array_of_replacements as [y, b].

-These are optional arguments, and they must have same length.
-Default: no replacements, except for repetitive objects or circular references.
+These are optional arguments, and they must have the same length.

+Default: no replacements, except for repetitive objects or circular references, when the object will be changed by a reference like "$ref: [root]['friends'][0]['name']".